TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk Class Info.md

 Fist: 1d20 +5, 1d20 +5 fire damage
 AC: +1
 #### 48th Level: Divine Apprentice
-Your service to your deity has been noticed.
-You now serve your deity directly.
+Your service to your Faehau has been noticed.
+You now serve Faehau directly.

 TH (To Hit): + 1
 AC: +1